nandakasol/shortyS3/README.md

-# Shorty
+# ShortyS3

-Shorty is a simple URL shortener for PHP.
+ShortyS3 is a simple URL shortener for PHP.
+Uses AWS s3 instead of a database.

 ## Installation

 1\.
 Download and extract the files to your web directory.

 2\.
-Use the included `database.sql` file to create a table to hold your URLs.

-3\.
 Configure your webserver.

 For **Apache**, edit your `.htaccess` file with the following: